sachinkumarsingh092/japanese-telegram-bot/README.md

 This is especially useful for people trying to learn japanese.
 Use **`/help`** option to get more details.

-Also integrated webhook server is used instead of polling on the server for obvious benefits.
+Also integrated webhook server is used instead of polling on the server (whose benefits I realised the hard way).

 Try this bot [here](https://t.me/speakJapaneseBot).